-My first Wyoming wildlife experience began just two weeks after my girlfriend, Sarah, and I uprooted from our little apartment in Bend, Oregon to Laramie, Wyoming.
+My first Wyoming wildlife experience began just two weeks after I landed in Laramie, Wyoming.
 With a little foresight and what I fondly refer to as “e-scouting,” I was able to land myself a second choice antelope tag to take a stab at this new opportunity of hunting antelope.
-On August 17th, I tossed my bow into the truck, gathered camping supplies for the weekend, and Sarah and I headed out after work to the hunt area where I had pulled my tag.
+On August 17th, I tossed my bow into the truck, gathered camping supplies for the weekend, and headed out to the hunt area where I had pulled my tag after work.

-Not 2 miles into the border of my hunt area, we cruised along on the county road at a pace not slow enough to cause unnecessary suspicion, but definitely under the speed limit.
-Sarah manned the OnX Maps while I drove, just hoping to get the lay of the land before finding a camp spot that evening.
+Not 2 miles into the border of my hunt area, I cruised along on the county road at a pace not slow enough to cause unnecessary suspicion, but definitely under the speed limit.
+I manned my OnX Maps while I drove, just hoping to get the lay of the land before finding a camp spot that evening.

-The first sliver of BLM we came to, Sarah yelled, “antelope!” pointing to three bedded pronghorn bucks on the north side of a rocky rise.
+The first sliver of BLM I came to, there were three bedded pronghorn bucks on the north side of a rocky rise.
 With only an hour of daylight left, I threw on my bino harness, camo shirt, and archery release, excited for the possibility that I could be cooking antelope backstraps over the fire within the hour.
 Little did I know, spot and stalk antelope hunting with archery tackle would not turn out so easy.

 Though not as spooky as mule deer or elk with scent, the wind was no doubt, not in my favor as I peeked my head through the grass to get a range.
 By then, the antelope already had their binocular-like eyes pegged to my approach.
 Even as the range-finder flashed 67 yards, I knew the gig was up before I could even attempt to close the gap to my effective range.